Demerol Withdrawal Symptoms and Addiction

 This drug comes in 50mg to 100mg tablets, vials of injectable liquid containing between 25 mg to 75 mg, or as a solution that is 100 mg per milliliter.

 However, if you’re prescribed this drug and have never used it before, you’ll likely be started at the lower 50mg dose to take every four hours for pain, as you need it.
 You shouldn’t exceed more than 600mg in a 24-hour period unless instructed by your doctor.

 While you shouldn’t pair Demerol with other substances, people often do.
 A common pairing is Demerol and alcohol.
 People who are abusing the drug often use other drugs to amplify the buzz they get from Demerol.
 Some common drugs used are downers like alcohol or benzodiazepines, in an attempt to increase feelings of pleasure.
 If you are experiencing Demerol withdrawal symptoms, it’s time to get help.
 Call this number for a free personal consultation 844-551-7016.

 Further, drugs like cocaine and other stimulants can often come with unpleasant side effects.
 Individuals sometimes use Demerol to reduce these effects.

-Combining other drugs with Demerol can lead to serious negative health consequences, such as stroke, cardiovascular collapse, heart attack, accidental overdose and death.
+Combining other drugs with Demerol can lead to seriously negative health consequences, such as stroke, cardiovascular collapse, heart attack, accidental overdose, and death.